superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 Now, let's use Superlinked to embed our data in a semantic space - to:

-1. inform the model re *which ad creatives* generated **signups**, and *which users* signed up...
+1. inform our model as to which ad creatives generated signups, and *which users* (with attendant activity levels) signed up
-2. group ad creatives that have similar meanings..
+2. group ad creatives that have similar meanings

 Define a schema for our user data: